lechgu/tinyca/README.md

 ## Installing TinyCA

-The simplest way to install TinyCA, if you have .net framework 6.0 installed on the machine is to install it as a tool
+The simplest way to install TinyCA, if you have .net framework 6.0 or 7.0 installed on the machine is to install it as a tool

 ```
 dotnet tool install --global TinyCA